rrdkent/cpsc113-final-project/README.md

   - content type "text/plain"
   - status 200
   - content that contains the string "woot"
+  - DONE!

-* A GET request to `/mrw/semester-ends.gif` should 302 redirect to `https://i.imgur.com/pXjrQ.gif`
+* A GET request to `/mrw/semester-ends.gif` should 302 redirect to `https://i.imgur.com/pXjrQ.gif` - DONE!

 * A GET request to `/` should respond with  status 200 and content-type text/html